Study Abroad: Australia, UK, USA: The Ultimate Student Guide

 Processing Time

-In Australia, the processing duration for visas is long between 6 months and 25 months.
+• Australia: Processing duration between 6 months and 25 months.

 Cost